-BOOSTING ECONOMIC OPPORTUNITY THROUGH BETTER LIVESTOCK NUTRITION The Feed Enhancement for Ethiopian Development (FEED) project works to increase the incomes of smallholder farmers by improving their access to, and use of, high-quality feed for livestock and poultry.
-The project, implemented by ACDI/VOCA, partners with the United States Department of Agriculture Food for Progress Program in six regions of Ethiopia: Addis Ababa; Amhara; Oromia; Somali; Tigray; and Southern Nations, Nationalities, and Peoples' Region (SNNPR).
+BOOSTING ECONOMIC OPPORTUNITY THROUGH BETTER LIVESTOCK NUTRITION The Feed Enhancement for Ethiopian Development (FEED) project worked to increase the incomes of smallholder farmers by improving their access to, and use of, high-quality feed for livestock and poultry.
+The project, implemented by ACDI/VOCA, partnered with the USDA Food for Progress Program in six region states of Ethiopia: Addis Ababa, Amhara, Oromia, Somali, Tigray and Southern Nations, Nationalities, and Peoples' Region.
 Two-thirds of Ethiopia's population depends, at least in part, on livestock for its livelihood.
 Feed plays a fundamental role in livestock rearing and makes up 60 percent or more of production costs.
 Quantity and quality are key constraints to development of the livestock sector.
-Recognizing these facts, FEED has been the only major development project in Ethiopia to focus on the development of livestock feed resources and their contribution to growth of livestock and poultry production.
-Project interventions include developing sustainable forage production systems on smallholder farms and communal pastures, setting up cooperativebased commercial feed manufacturing enterprises, and strengthening the feed supply chain.
-The project also supports establishing new fattening, dairy, and poultry enterprises, and expanding existing ones, to create economic opportunity and provide models of improved food animal management for others to replicate.
-The project implements these interventions through a combination of specialized training, technical assistance, and in-kind support.
-While FEED emphasizes productivity, efficiency, and economic outcomes, its contribution to resilience and food security is no less important.
+FEED was designed with these facts in mind and has been the only major development project in Ethiopia to focus on the development of livestock feed resources and their contribution to growth of livestock and poultry production.
+Project interventions include developing sustainable forage production systems on smallholder farms and communal pastures, setting up cooperative union-based commercial feed manufacturing enterprises, and strengthening the feed supply chain.
+The project also supported establishment of new fattening, dairy and poultry enterprises, and expansion of existing ones, to create economic opportunity and provide models of improved food animal management for others to replicate.
+The project implemented these interventions through a combination of specialized training, technical assistance, and in-kind support.
+While FEED emphasized productivity, efficiency, and economic outcomes, its contribution to resilience and food security is no less important.
 With greater access to affordable, consistent supplies of feed, farmers and pastoralists can maintain their breeding animals when challenged by drought and avoid selling them off at depressed market prices.
 They can rebuild their herds more quickly once the rains return.
-In this way, FEED contributes to the prevention of food shortages, and even famine, in the face of droughts and weather extremes.
-ACDI/VOCA HAS SUPPORTED ETHIOPIA FOR 45 YEARS 1971-1991 Sends VOCA volunteer experts 1996-1999 Forms four Oromia cereal co-ops, reducing fertilizer cost by \$4 million 1999-2004 Helps coffee farmers' co-op union land \$5 million Starbucks deal 2002-2007 Builds capacity of pastoralist and agropastoralist communities 2009-2013 Trains 18,000 model farmers and establishes 13 co-op union-based feed manufacturing enterprises through FEED I 2013-2017 Trains 30,000 model farmers and establishes 12 additional co-op union-based feed manufacturing enterprises through FEED II
+Part of FEED's legacy is its contribution to the prevention of food shortages, and even famine, in the face of droughts and a changing climate.
+ACDI/VOCA SUPPORTS ETHIOPIAN DEVELOPMENT FOR 50 YEARS 1971-1991 Sends VOCA volunteer experts 1996-1999 Forms four Oromia cereal co-ops, reducing fertilizer cost by \$4 million 1999-2004 Helps coffee farmers' co-op union land \$5 million Starbucks deal 2002-2007 Builds capacity of pastoralist and agropastoralist communities 2009-2013 Trains 18,000 model farmers and establishes 13 co-op union-based feed manufacturing enterprises through FEED I 2013-2019 Trains 40,000 model farmers and others and establishes 12 additional co-op union-based feed manufacturing enterprises